 After you submit your grant recommendations, the fund provider will review them to ensure they comply with IRS regulations and the fund’s guidelines.

-Once approved, the provider will distribute the grants to the designated charitable organizations on your behalf.
+Once your recommendations are approved, the provider will distribute the grants to the designated charitable organizations on your behalf.

 Some providers offer options for recurring grants or allow you to set a specific grant schedule.